tabcat/dynamic-content/ARTICLE.md

 ```

 `protocol`: a text string field containing a protocol id

 `param`: a key value map for exclusive use by the `protocol`

 https://github.com/tabcat/dynamic-content/blob/e4df337d4f806ba530efa94b01e7bda2432ffa8d/src/dynamic-content.ts#L7-L30

 Above is a code block from the example attached to this article.
-It shows a manifest document "describing" the dynamic content by including `protocol` and `param` properties.
+It shows a manifest document "describing" the dynamic content using the `protocol` and `param` properties.
-It also shows the DCID being derived from the manifest's CID.
+It also shows the DCID derived from the manifest's CID.

 ## Use-case: Edge-computed Applications